eepiestsoldier/Garage/README.md

-# Garage
+# Garage Application 🚗

-A Garage App where you can add cars and start them by looking them up.
+A simple C++ application that allows users to store and start cars.

+## Features
+- Store multiple cars in a garage.
+- Start any car by selecting it.
+- Save and load car data from a file.